czifan/CCFNet.pytorch/README.md

 # Multi-Scale Context-Guided Lumbar Spine Disease Identification with Coarse-to-fine Localization and Classification

 ## Introduction
 This repository is the official PyTorch implementation of CCF-Net ("Multi-Scale Context-Guided Lumbar Spine Disease Identification with Coarse-to-fine Localization and Classification"), ISBI 2022 (Oral).
 CCF-Net is also the runner-up solution of the 2020 [Spinal Disease Intelligent Diagnosis AI Challenge](https://tianchi.aliyun.com/competition/entrance/531796/information).
-The link to the paper is coming soon.
+The link to the paper is [here](https://arxiv.org/abs/2203.08408).

 ![image](https://user-images.githubusercontent.com/24490441/158391952-a2841e9a-c8d0-426b-959f-03a92c62e955.png)